Explore the best of Caucasus: Azerbaijan, Georgia, and Armenia with a small group of like-minded travelers.

 Day 4: Baku – Gobustan – Ateshgah – Gala – Baku (Azerbaijan) [B,L,D]

-After breakfast, drive to Shamakhy district.
-Visit the town of Shemakha, Diri Baba Tomb and Yeddi Gumbez.
-Shemakha was the capital of Shirvan Kingdom for several centuries.
+After breakfast, drive to Shamakhi district.
+Visit the town of Shamakhi, Diri Baba Tomb and Yeddi Gumbaz.
+Shamakhi was the capital of Shirvan Kingdom for several centuries.
 Yeddi Gumbaz (The Seven Cupolas) Mausoleum is the burial place for members of the royal families of the Shirvan Shahs.
-Visit famous Lahij Village in Ismayilly District.
-Many of the 2,000 people living in Lahij are involved in ancient crafts such as engraved copper work and carpet weaving.
+Visit famous Lahij Village in Ismayilli District.
+Many of the 2,000-people living in Lahij are involved in ancient crafts such as engraved copper work and carpet weaving.
 In the mid XIX Century, there were more than 200 workshops in Lahij.
-Traders discovered Lahij crafts many centuries ago, and sold them for high prices at bazaars in Baghdad (now Iraq), Shiraz (now Iran) and other Middle Eastern cities.
+Traders discovered Lahij crafts many centuries ago, and sold them for soaring prices at bazaars in Baghdad (now Iraq), Shiraz (now Iran) and other Middle Eastern cities.
 Stop by a copper workshop for a impromptu lesson in ancient craftsmanship you’ll get to see copper-smiths use small mallets to decorate plates, trays, jugs, goblets and pitchers, just as their ancestors have done for centuries.
 Lunch and dinner at local restaurants.
-Overnight at our hotel in Sheki.
+Overnight in Sheki.

 Day 6: Sheki (Azerbaijan) [B,L,D]